Chelsea news: Blues face UEFA investigation over alleged racist chanting in Europa League clash | Goal.com

 A minority of Blues supporters stand accused of having sung anti-Semitic songs during a continental fixture in Hungary on December 13.

-Premier League rivals Tottenham were the subject of the chants in the question.
+Premier League rivals Tottenham are said to have been the subject of the chants in the question.

-Chelsea addressed the issue at the time, with the club branding the terrace taunts “abhorrent” while conceding that those involved had “shamed the club”.
+Chelsea addressed the issue at the time, with the club branding the chanting “abhorrent” while conceding that those involved had “shamed the club”.

 A statement released by the west London outfit read: “Antisemitism and any other kind of race-related or religious hatred is abhorrent to this club and the overwhelming majority of our fans.
 It has no place at Chelsea or in any of our communities.